 Secured by the Property

-Like any other mortgage, these loans are secured by the value of the property in question.
+Like any other mortgage, these real estate debt loans are secured by the value of the property in question.
 If the borrower fails to live up to their end of the deal, the property will be sold and your investment will be recouped.
-Because of that security, these types of investments offer dramatically lower risk in comparison to some traditional vehicles, such as stocks, which are dependent on company performance and come with no guarantee of any return at all, not even your initial investment amount.
+Because of that security, these real estate debt investments offer dramatically lower risk in comparison to some traditional vehicles, such as stocks, which are dependent on company performance and come with no guarantee of any return at all, not even your initial investment amount.

 Less Time Spent Waiting